Ishak96/Ishak96/README.md

 I got a master degree in Machine Learning & Artificial Intelligence and I'm actually a PhD student in Mathematics and Computer Science.

-- 💻 I’m currently working on Coputed tomography image reconstruction;
+- 💻 I’m currently working on Computed tomography image reconstruction;
 - 💬 Ask me about anything, I am happy to help;